Aldershot Garrison: In the 20th century

 Smith-Dorrien House, the local social facility for soldiers, was completed in 1909.
 The garrison used to be the corps headquarters for the Royal Corps of Transport and the Army Catering Corps; when these were merged into the Royal Logistic Corps in 1993, the corps headquarters moved to Deepcut Barracks.
 Today, the garrison is home to the headquarters of the Regional Command of the British Army, and is also the administrative base for 101st Operational Sustainment Brigade.
 The garrison plays host to around 70 military units and organisations.

 1972 IRA bombing

 On 22 February 1972, Aldershot experienced one of the worst UK mainland IRA attacks of the time.
 Seven people, all civilian support staff, including cooks, cleaners, and a Catholic priest, were killed and 19 people were injured, in a car bomb attack on the 16th Parachute Brigade headquarters mess at Aldershot garrison.
 This blast was later claimed, by the Official IRA, as revenge for the shootings in Derry that came to be known as Bloody Sunday.
 Until then, the military town had been open-plan, but the attack led to immediate action to secure military property.
 A memorial stone was placed on the site of the bombing.

+The headquarters for the Army Special Operations Brigade was located in Aldershot until its disbandment circa 2026.